CSAllenISDClassroom/scheduling-app-model-runtimeterror/Functionality.md

 # Add/remove classes to/from schedule
 ## Functionality
+This feature should provide a simple way to change which classes are in the user's schedule.
 ## Design
+When a class is currently in a schedule it should disappear from the list of available classes and appear in another list of classes which are curently in the schedule.
+Adding and removing classes should be as easy as either selecting the class and clicking a button or dragging the class from one list to another.
 ## QA
+When a class is added or removed, the relevant class, and only the relevant class, should change from being in the schedule to not being in the schedule, or vice versa.
 # Reset classes selected
 ## Functionality
 This will go and clear all your classes selected or queried which are in line to be scheadule.
 This allows you to have a fresh start on your screen instead of having to delete all the classes queried to be scheaduled.